ng-Classic/ng-classic/aio/content/guide/updating-search-keywords.md

 # Update search keywords

-You can help readers find the topics in the Angular Classicdocumentation by adding keywords to a topic.
+You can help readers find the topics in the Angular Classic documentation by adding keywords to a topic.
 Keywords help readers find topics by relating alternate terms and related concepts to a topic.

 In [angular-classic.com](https://angular-classic.com), readers search for content by using: